andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/swift-cheat-sheet-iphone-location-access-usage.md

 }
 </pre>

-**Note**: You can test for the `.notDetermined` case by deleting the app on the device, if it&#8217;s already been installed or run on a device from the debugger.
+**Note**: You can test for the `.notDetermined` case by deleting the app on the device, if it's already been installed or run on a device from the debugger.

 <a name="alert-location-access-needed" class="jump-target"></a>